What is EteSync?

 In order to add contacts and calendar events to EteSync, just choose these accounts when using your existing contact and calendar apps.
 For more information please refer to the relevant section of the user guide.

-How do I copy my contacts and calendars from X to EteSync?
+How do I import my contacts and calendars to EteSync?